Lonely in the church

 Lonely Christian in Church?

 Divorce is an ordeal that disrupts not just the family unit but also the individual’s connection to their community, including their church.
 For Christian divorcees, loneliness can become a profound struggle.
-Too often, churches are ill-equipped to handle the nuanced challenges that those who have gone through a divorce face, particularly the deep-seated loneliness that can set in after such a life-altering event.
+Too often, churches are ill-equipped to handling the nuanced challenges that those who have gone through a divorce face, particularly the deep-seated loneliness that can set in after such a life-altering event.

 In a recent episode of the UnYoked Podcast, entitled ‘Living Divorced and Lonely: When Loneliness Strikes,’ these challenges were brought to light.
 Post-divorce loneliness doesn’t just involve being alone; it’s accompanied by a grief process that signifies the loss of a shared life and a sense of belonging.
 It’s like mourning the death of a family structure, compounded by the sudden realization that one’s social circle has drastically changed.